The Importance of a Healthy TMJ

-Your mouth performs many essential functions every day.
-Whether you are aware of them or not, your mouth is made up of several components, all of which work together to enable you to eat, speak, smile, and express other emotions.
-When all of the components are healthy, they can function seamlessly and without issue.
-However, when something occurs, such as facial trauma, the affected components can become irritated and inflamed.
-This can cause a significant amount of pain and affect how well your mouth works.
-One of these essential components of your mouth is your temporomandibular joints.
-When these joints are irritated, they can make it almost impossible to eat and speak.
-OHIOSmiles is here to help.
+Every day, your mouth is responsible for several essential functions.
+Whether you are aware of them or not, your mouth is made up of several components that work together to enable you to comfortably eat, speak, smile, and express yourself.
+When all of the components of your mouth are healthy, they function seamlessly and without issue.
+However, when excessive wear or facial trauma occur, the affected components can become irritated and inflamed.
+This can cause a significant amount of pain and affect your mouth’s ability to comfortably perform basic functions.

 What Is Your TMJ?

 The TMJ is your temporomandibular joints.
 You have two of these joints in your mouth, with one located on each side of your face.
 These joints are connect your lower jaw, called the mandible, to your skull.
 The TMJ is a ball and socket joints with a disc in the center.
 The disc functions to absorb the impact that your jaw places on the TMJ.